axibase/atsd/rule-engine/window.md

 Count-based windows accumulate up to the specified number of time-value samples.
 Samples are sorted **by command timestamp**, with the most recent sample placed at the end of the array.
 When the window becomes full, the first sample (**oldest** by command time) is removed from the window to free up space for an incoming sample.

-Example: Count-based window with 3 samples
+Example: Count-based window with three samples

 ![](./resources/window-count.svg)

-Once the window reaches the limit of 3 samples, its size remains constant.
+Once the above window reaches the limit of three samples, its size remains constant.

 ## Time-based Windows